Get

 To effectively remove the odor and prevent fresh stains from setting, you want to blot the liquid with a clean cloth to absorb as much urine from the carpet as possible.
 When blotting, avoid rubbing or scrubbing the area to prevent spreading the urine.

 After blotting, use a cleaning solution of vinegar and water in a spray bottle on the affected area and let it sit for 5 to 10 minutes.
 Blot the cleaning solution, rinse, and blot again to remove any excess moisture.
-To break down the proteins, use of enzymatic cleaners should be used.
+To break down the proteins, the use of enzymatic cleaners is recommended.
 When applying enzymatic cleaners, apply and let sit as recommended based on the instructions provided.
 Rinse with clean water, blot, and let dry!

 It is important to note that some carpet materials may require special cleaning methods, so be sure to familiarize yourself with your carpet’s material and its proper care instructions before attempting to clean it.